 Buyout or cash-out disclosures.

-The cash offerings, if any, should disclose to policyholders that the option could result in a taxable event and they should consult with their certified personal accountant and/or tax advisor before electing this option.
+The cash offerings, if any, should disclose to policyholders that the option could result in a taxable event, and they should consult with their certified personal accountant and/or tax advisor before electing this option.

 Insurers should consider the value of each option by: